 Under the National Curriculum, Computing is a statutory subject covering Computer Science, ICT and Digital Literacy.
-Fundamental to this is e-Safety, which teaches the safe, respectful and responsible use of technology as well as knowledge of a range of ways to report concerns and inappropriate behaviour.
+Fundamental to this is Online Safety, which teaches the safe, respectful and responsible use of technology as well as knowledge of a range of ways to report concerns and inappropriate behaviour.

-Our school has extensive security measures in place, to help safeguard pupils from potential online dangers or unsuitable material, and subscribes to the London Grid for Learning’s (LGfL) e-Safety filtering systems which are extremely rigorous and updated on a daily basis.
+Our school has extensive security measures in place, to help safeguard pupils from potential online dangers or unsuitable material, and subscribes to the London Grid for Learning’s (LGfL) Online Safety filtering systems which are extremely rigorous and updated on a daily basis.
 All social networking sites are filtered out of the school’s domain by default and the use of mobile phones or personal tablets by the children are banned.
-Any incidents are strictly recorded and managed in accordance with our e-Safety Policy.
+Any incidents are strictly recorded and managed in accordance with our Online Safety Policy.